 There I said it.
-So, naturally, I am feeling a little sad that Unity is retiring from its role as the default Ubuntu desktop.
-It will be replaced by (the also-awesome) GNOME Shell in Ubuntu 17.10 onwards.
+So, naturally, I was among those sad that Unity retired from its role as the default Ubuntu desktop, replaced by (the also-awesome) GNOME Shell in Ubuntu 17.10 onwards.

 As (arguably) the one element that helped to define and mould the Ubuntu identity as we know it, it’s only natural that one wonders what Ubuntu is without it.

 ‘it’s testament to the design vision behind it that the Unity desktop of old is recognisable to users of Unity today’

 Unity became the default Ubuntu desktop in Ubuntu 11.04 ‘Natty Narwhal’, having debuted as the distro’s netbook interface in the release prior, Ubuntu 10.10.

 Although bullish at the time, Ubuntu founder Mark Shuttleworth now says Unity’s early introduction was, in hindsight, a ‘mistake’.
 Early versions of the desktop were buggy, lacked features, and had a reputation for crashing.

 But it’s testament to the design vision behind it that the Unity desktop of old is still recognisable to users of Unity today.
 Most of its key concepts were present at the start, going on to be honed and polished — and yes sometimes re-written — in successive releases.